-Starting in Fall 2024, I will be an Assistant Professor of Economics at Florida State University.
+I am an Assistant Professor of Economics at Florida State University.

 Fields: